Skip to main content

 2 mentions Positive Neutral Negative

-The game excels in optimization by providing diverse deck-building options, strategic map choices, and balanced mechanics that reward careful planning and risk management.
-It stands out for encouraging deep tactical thinking and heavy optimization, appealing especially to players who enjoy complex strategy.
+The game excels in optimization by offering diverse deck-building events and strategic map choices that reward careful planning and risk management.
+Its balanced mechanics encourage deep tactical decision-making and heavy optimization, making it intellectually engaging compared to other card games.

 • “Overall, I thought the mechanics and risk vs reward choices were very good.
 You constantly offered various optimization and deck-building events, as well as choosing forks on the map that are better or worse for your build.”

-• “It's nice to see a card game that is actually balanced for people that play card games.
-It's like super nerdy with tactics.
-I genuinely think getting legend in Hearthstone requires less brain power (and I speak from experience).
+• “It's nice to see a card game that is actually balanced for people who play card games.
+It's super nerdy with tactics; I genuinely think getting legend in Hearthstone requires less brain power.
 It encourages heavy optimization, planning ahead, and taking risks while balancing out the RNG.”

 Skip Game Offers